jessicablank/marvel-match/README.md

   * I WANT to be presented with details about my matched Marvel character.
   * SO THAT I can feel connected to a pop-culture icon.

+* AS A user of this application who is matched to a Marvel character.
+  * I WANT to be presented with a button to share this application on social media.
+  * SO THAT I can share this experience with others.

 ### Acceptance Criteria:
 * GIVEN the user is presented with instructions to use the application.
     * WHEN the user presses a "start" button, the user is presented with questions.